 Despite a thermally mixed starting point, persistent modulation of the intra-cavity field quadratures and the collective angular momenta is generated, for which both the resulting rate and minimum-squeezed magnitude become a function of the driving field frequency and the detuning.
 In particular, the modulation is comprised of the cavity-detuning frequency enveloped by the much slower coherent driving rate.

-As shown in fig.\ref{fig10}, the lower the driving Rabi frequency $\Omega$ and the larger its difference with the cavity detuning $\Delta_c$, the more pronounced the modulation, albeit occurring at slower rates.
-This reaching an asymptotic limit in the order of -14 dB, while the simultaneous modulated spin-squeezing transitions from a Dicke-like state where only $\xi^2_z$ is squeezed and $\xi^2_{x,y}$ are highly uncertain, to a more planar-like state with squeezing of both $\xi^2_y$ and $\xi^2_z$.
+As shown in Fig.\ref{fig10}, the lower the driving Rabi frequency $\Omega$ and the larger its difference with the cavity detuning $\Delta_c$, the more pronounced the modulation, albeit occurring at slower rates.
+This reaches an asymptotic limit in the order of -14 dB, while the simultaneous modulated spin-squeezing transitions from a Dicke-like state where only $\xi^2_z$ is squeezed and $\xi^2_{x,y}$ are highly uncertain, to a more planar-like state with squeezing of both $\xi^2_y$ and $\xi^2_z$.

 This difference in scaling between the phase and population-related spin-squeezing can be understood in relation to how the correlations $\langle\sigma_{1z}\sigma_{2z}\rangle$ and $\langle\sigma_{1(x,y)}\sigma_{2(x,y)}\rangle$ scale with $\Omega$ and the ensemble size $N$.
-For larger ensembles, lower values of $\Omega$ are required to limit the noise contribution of $\langle\sigma_{1z}\sigma_{2z}\rangle$ to $\langle \Delta J_z^2\rangle$ (eq.[\ref{10}]).
+For larger ensembles, lower values of $\Omega$ are required to limit the noise contribution of $\langle\sigma_{1z}\sigma_{2z}\rangle$ to $\langle \Delta J_z^2\rangle$ (Eq.[\ref{10}]).
 Conversely, the phase fluctuations along the orthogonal axis are directly limited by the ratio between the collective coupling rate $\mathcal{G}$ and the detuning of the cavity.

-The impact of introducing a finite $\gamma_2^*$, and the resulting spectral density of $\langle \Delta X_\theta ^2\rangle$ are plotted in fig.\ref{fig11}.
+The impact of introducing a finite $\gamma_2^*$, and the resulting spectral density of $\langle \Delta X_\theta ^2\rangle$ is plotted in Fig.\ref{fig11}.
 Two regimes are delineated around the point where $\gamma_2^*$ equals the sum of the scaled off-axis driving rate and cavity-coupling rate.
-Unlike the steady-state case, the pure-dephasing rate can not be mitigated by increasing the cavity detuning.
+Unlike the steady-state case, the pure-dephasing rate cannot be mitigated by increasing the cavity detuning.
 Instead the sum of the individual coupling rate and driving rate need to outcompete $\gamma_2^*$, to ensure that both quadrature and entangled spin-squeezing may be generated.